Caitlin Clark: Iowa’s record-breaking basketball supernova who everyone is talking about | KRDO

 What is arguably unique about Clark’s popularity is that that her journey, social media clips and her possible WNBA home are being followed more closely than many of her current male peers on a collegiate level.

+“I think I’ve embraced that role of being a name that people can identify women’s sports with really well, I think it’s something that I accept and I’m comfortable doing,” she told TNT Sports in October 2023.

+“If that’s what’s going to help our game move forward, if that’s what’s going to help women’s sports move forward, it’s just something I want to embrace and enjoy and be an advocate for.”

-If she is to declare for the WNBA Draft after this season – she has a fifth year of NCAA eligibility because of the Covid-19 pandemic – Clark will likely play for the Indiana Fever after the team won the lottery for the No. 1 overall pick.
+Clark has declared for the WNBA Draft and will likely play for the Indiana Fever after the team won the lottery for the No. 1 overall pick.

 For a league often in the shadow of its male counterpart, Clark could help open new possibilities in terms of marketing and opportunities for the WNBA to grow.